 Many new printer repair businesses are shocked when they are turned down by traditional banks for a merchant account.
 Even if the business owner has good credit, the banks view these types of businesses as risky.
 The three most common reasons for this include:

 - Online: All new, online businesses work with limited resources.
 They have no processing history to work with and have a higher propensity for closure due to being mainly online.
 Banks do not feel comfortable with the accountability factor of businesses like these starting out.

 - Fraud: Any type of company doing business on the internet has a higher risk of fraud.
 Traditional banks are just not willing to take the chance and lose money.
 Considering the misconceptions of the tech support industry, banks have very little leeway with businesses in this industry type.

 The best way to get a merchant account for your business is by contacting high risk credit card processing companies.
 These experts will walk you and your business through the necessary steps to obtain a merchant account that is right for your company.
 When selecting a high risk merchant account provider, be sure to do the research and make sure that they can support you.

 Many high risk providers not only have partnerships with banks that accept tech support, specifically printer repair, industry, but they can also provide risk mitigation procedures to protect your business.
-This may be early chargeback protection or fraud prevention, but either way will help you and your company in the long-run.
+This may be early chargeback protection or fraud prevention, but either way will help you and your company in the long run.